bxdoan/bxdoan/README.md

 <div align="center">

-> If they adjust to me I have to adjust in turn Whoever stops adjusting won t be able to continue forward
+> It is at the moment of death that humanity has value.

-> — Tobio Kageyama —
+> — Archer —

 </div>